 She was part of the Washington Post team that reported on a year-long series on police-involved shooting that won the 2016 Pulitzer Prize for National Reporting.
 In 2002, Thompson was part of a team of Washington Post reporters awarded the Pulitzer Prize for National Reporting.
 She also is a 2011 recipient of an Emmy Award from the National Capital Chapter of the National Academy of Television Arts and Sciences, and the Freedom of Information Medal from Investigative Reporters and Editors.

-She was elected vice president of the Investigative Reporters and Editors board of directors and also serves on the board at the Fund for Investigative Journalism.
 She is a member of the National Association of Black Journalists and was named the 2017 NABJ Educator of the Year.
 Professor Thompson also won the 2018 Robert and Christine Staub Faculty Excellence Award and the 2014 GW Honey Nashman Spark a Life Award for Faculty Member of the Year and serves on the board at the Fund for Investigative Journalism.

 M.S., Journalism, University of Illinois, Urbana-Champaign